H.R. 349: Goldie’s Act

 Who benefits from H.R.
 349?

-Animal welfare advocates
+Animal welfare advocates and groups

-State and local animal control agencies
+State and local animal control and police

 Who is affected by H.R.
 349?